deepmodeling/deepmd-kit/doc/train/training-advanced.md

 **`--restart model.ckpt`**, continues the training from the checkpoint `model.ckpt`.

 **`--init-frz-model frozen_model.pb`**, initializes the training with an existing model that is stored in `frozen_model.pb`.

+**`--skip-neighbor-stat`** will skip calculating neighbor statistics if one is concerned about performance.
+Some features will be disabled.

 To get the best performance, one should control the number of threads used by DeePMD-kit.
 This is achieved by three environmental variables: `OMP_NUM_THREADS`, `TF_INTRA_OP_PARALLELISM_THREADS` and `TF_INTER_OP_PARALLELISM_THREADS`. `OMP_NUM_THREADS` controls the multithreading of DeePMD-kit implemented operations. `TF_INTRA_OP_PARALLELISM_THREADS` and `TF_INTER_OP_PARALLELISM_THREADS` controls `intra_op_parallelism_threads` and `inter_op_parallelism_threads`, which are  Tensorflow configurations for multithreading.
 An explanation is found [here](https://www.intel.com/content/www/us/en/developer/articles/technical/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.html).